erixom/portfolio/Leveraging AQ Data for Asthma/readme.md

  My contributions included:

-- Defining the research problem and designing the methodology
+- Defining the research area and abstract
-- Reviewing 7+ peer-reviewed studies and compiling findings
+- Reviewing 7+ studies and compiling findings
 - Creating a professional presentation and presenting to the instructor via a Zoom Recording (available in this repo)
-- Drafting an implementation roadmap for future work using smart devices and predictive analytics

 ---